markt-de/puppet-galera/README.md

 * `yum_enabled`: Specifies whether to enable the YUM repository.
 Valid options: `true` and `false`.
 Default: `true`.
 * `yum_gpgcheck`: Specifies whether to verify packages using the specified GPG key.
 Valid options: `true` and `false`.
 Default: `true`.
 * `yum_gpgkey`: Specifies the GPG key ID of the YUM repository.
 Valid options: a string.

+### Private Classes

+#### Class: `galera::debian`

+This private class adds several workarounds to solve issues specific to Debian-based systems.

+#### Class: `galera::mariadb`

+This private class fixes issue when using MariaDB.

+#### Class: `galera::status`

+This private class configures a user and script that will check the status of the galera cluster.

+#### Class: `galera::validate`

+This private accept connections at the point where the `mysql::server` resource is marked as complete.
+This is used because after returning success, the service is still not quite ready.

 ## Limitations